Friendly Floatees spill: Oceanography

 Bleached by sun and seawater, the ducks and beavers had faded to white, but the turtles and frogs had kept their original colors.

 Legacy

 At least two children's books have been inspired by the Floatees.
 In 1997, Clarion Books published Ducky (ISBN 0-395-75185-3), written by Eve Bunting and illustrated by Caldecott Medal winner David Wisniewski.
 Hans Christian Andersen Award winner Eric Carle wrote 10 Little Rubber Ducks (Harper Collins 2005, ISBN 978-0-00-720242-3).

+In 1997 Black Swan published That Awkward Age (Transworld 1997, ISBN 978-0552996716), a comedy written by Mary Selby, in which several of the ducks are found off the Isle of Lewis, one then being purchased at auction and treated as a metaphor for perseverance.

 In 2003, Rich Eilbert wrote a song "Yellow Rubber Ducks" commemorating the ducks' journey.
 In 2011, he published the song as a YouTube video, Yellow Rubber Ducks.